 It could be taken as inconsistent or at least an odd disconnect, for someone who claims he was "handcuffed and duck (sic) taped to an electrical box in the basement for about 7 hours," as he is depicted in the above right crime scene photo, to make the creation on the above left, which he posted on Facebook in 2016.

 The book cover illustration for the new first chapter of this work-in-progress is very likely a Rick Abath effort as well.
-The short (so far) narrative represents "The first-person account of the Gardner Museum Robbery and investigation," according to a cover prominently featuring psilocybin mushrooms in the frame of the of Vermeer's "The Concert," with an FBI badge, a bottle of Jack Daniels, and other oddities populating the English 18th century writing table in front of the now empty Vermeer frame, in the Museum Dutch Room.
+The short (so far) narrative represents "The first-person account of the Gardner Museum Robbery and investigation," according to a cover prominently featuring psilocybin mushrooms, in the frame of the of Vermeer's "The Concert," along with an FBI badge, a bottle of Jack Daniels, and other oddities populating the English 18th century writing table in front of the now empty Vermeer frame, in the Museum Dutch Room.

 Since on the night of the robbery, Abath said he showed up for work completely sober, it is hard to know how these drugs and alcohol may have contributed to the robbery, or what point he is trying to make.

-Over a decade later in 2005, Abath said that one of the thieves looked like Colonel Klink from the television show Hogan's Heroes, and in 2014 he said one looked like William Merlino , an associate of David Turner and the nephew and criminal associate of Carmello Merlino.
+Strangely, by his own account, Abath was unable to bring his talents, training and strong interest in the visual arts to bear in working with the Boston police sketch artist, to render much of a likeness of either of the two thieves in 1990.Over a decade later in 2005, Abath said that one of the thieves looked like Colonel Klink from the television show Hogan's Heroes, and in 2014 he said one looked like William Merlino , an associate of David Turner and the nephew and criminal associate of Carmello Merlino.

 But after working up the police sketches, shortly after the robbery Abath said to CNN 23 years later: "I remember at the time thinking, there's no way they're going to catch these people from this."